 The 13 plants included in Rosy's plan for a drought resistant border will all thrive in full sun in a well drained soil and can cope with periods of little rain once they are established.
 Although shown within a rectangular 'border' area, the same plants would also suit a gravel garden by pulling groups of plants apart to introduce walkways through them.

 As with our other plans, you can scale the area and quantity of plants up or down to suit your garden.
 If you need help with this please contact us, we would be delighted to help.

-GAURA 'Rosy Shimmers' (3) - airy and graceful plant with large pale pink flowers and deeper reddish-pink veining from mid summer into autumn Or try any GAURA vars except G.'Ruby Ruby' , VERBENA bonariensis
+OENOTHERA 'Rosy Shimmers' (3) - airy and graceful plant with large pale pink flowers and deeper reddish-pink veining from mid summer into autumn Or try any OENOTHERA vars except O.'Ruby Ruby' , VERBENA bonariensis

 LYCHNIS coronaria 'Gardeners World' (7) - vivid magenta double flowers on multi-branching stems in summer - does not self-seed

 MORINA longifolia (8) - white flowers fading to pink then crimson over glossy, thistle-like foliage from July through August - will wander as it self seeds